NOLA Mindfulness is directed by Dan Lawton, who teaches all courses.

 Dan has also taught mindfulness to teenagers.
 He spent a year teaching mindfulness to a group of students at SCI Academy in New Orleans and has also served as a counselor on teen retreats through the organization IBME.

-Dan is a volunteer crisis technician with the New Orleans Police Department and also volunteers with Edible Schoolyard and the Broadmoor Improvement Association.
+Dan is a volunteer crisis technician with the New Orleans Police Department and also volunteers with the Broadmoor Improvement Association.

 He holds degrees in English and journalism.
 Previous to teaching mindfulness, Dan worked as a reporter, covering criminal justice for newspapers in Louisiana and California.
 He has lived abroad in Ghana and Thailand.